 And then there are the adjacent stakeholders – the ones who are impacted by the success of the transaction: Removals Company, Utilities Company(s), Painter / Decorator Companies and others.

-In most markets there are a wide range of stakeholders, all of which are part of what started out as a simple transaction between two stakeholder: Buyer and Seller
+In most markets, there are a wide range of stakeholders, all of which are part of what started out as a simple transaction between two stakeholders: Buyer and Seller